Ragebone/LedSupportScripts/README.md

 5. maxBrightness: rescale the sent data from 0 to 255 to a lower range.
 ###### debug
 1. printComplement*: print the complement color to set int manually in other solutions like Aura or iCUE.
-2. printDataRate*: print the incoming Datarate.
+2. printInDataRate*: print the incoming Datarate.
+3. printOutDataRate*: print the sending Datarate.
-3. printInData*: print the bytestream received.
+4. printInData*: print the bytestream received.
-4. printOutData: print the bytestream sent.
+5. printOutData: print the bytestream sent.

 _\* not used by all scripts_